Skip to content

 Turn approved quotes into faster payments

-Winning work is only half the battle.
-A reliable quote-to-invoice workflow helps tradespeople collect deposits sooner, invoice with confidence, and protect cash flow on every job.
+Winning the work is only half the battle.
+A reliable quote-to-invoice flow helps tradespeople collect the deposit the same day, raise the next stage invoice on time, and stop chasing money two weeks later.

 You win a kitchen refit in March.
 The client signs the quote on a Tuesday.
 You order the units on the Thursday.
 Six weeks later, you are still waiting for the deposit to clear because nobody ever agreed when it was due.